 An active social committee ensures there are always plenty of social activities and events to choose from including card games, bingo nights and mystery bus trips.
 The village also enjoys easy access to Redcliffe and Scarborough to enjoy beach views and walks along the esplanade.

 Take a village tour, inspect a property and find out more about retirement living options at one of our upcoming Open Homes.
-To book a covid-safe inspection, please call Margaret Silver on 0409 318 746.
+For further information or to book a covid-safe inspection call Margaret Silver on 0409 318 746.

 54 Ogg Road